Bastien18/BladeRF-DVB-T2/helix_doc/HELIX.md

 - Use the incremental file to see any byte error inside packet
 - Improve AD9361 filtering to get rid of the side lobes issue => use the wizard the find the best configuration for our case
 - Double check T2 parameter with the soft Andy mentionned in one of his email

-- Copy one of a working gnuradio configuration inside commsonic T2 core (choose one that is close to the T2 specs from the elix gdoc)
+- (Copy one of a working gnuradio configuration inside commsonic T2 core (choose one that is close to the T2 specs from the elix gdoc))
+- Copy configuration from bbc standard available at [https://github.com/drmpeg/dtv-utils/blob/master/dvbt2rate.c](https://github.com/drmpeg/dtv-utils/blob/master/dvbt2rate.c)
+- Try with a TS file from internet using the right bitrate
+- Ask Andy for new license
+- Ask if he can make the configuration of the MISO directly inside the core
+- Read the MISO part in the commsonic T2 core doc
+- Gather information about adapting bladeRF micro for MISO (alamouti, softcore adaptation, TX2 usage, clocking adaptation)
+- Estimate time to have video working smoothly + MISO adaptation

+- Ask about Alamouti scheme and config file for two different T2 core.

 ### Project follow up (No more relevant)